| |

 Deppa and Tony Allen.
 In 2003

-stage with Ray Lema at WOMAD Reading (see photo
+he was on stage with Ray Lema at WOMAD Reading (see photo above)!

-above)!
-In September that same year Manu was in London, where
+In September the same year Manu was in London with the Soweto

-To celebrate his 70th birthday Manu had a unique concert with
+To celebrate his 70th birthday Manu held a unique concert with

-A major event for 2007 is Manu's celebration of his 50 years
+A major event for 2007 was Manu's celebration of his 50 years